Welcome to OpenmindProjects, a Nonprofit

 After the tsunami, OpenmindProjects and our volunteers were early to help local people together with Rotary.

-We were invited and agree to support Lao projects and made http://www.trekkingcentrallaos.com.
+We were invited and agreed to support school and eco-projects in Laos,

-And made a website and video to invite volunteers to a similar project in Thailand that was recommended by Lonely Planet!
+And made a website and video to invite volunteers to our project in Thailand that was recommended by Lonely Planet!

-Many years ago wecChanged name from IT in Isan to OpenmindProjects, and designed a first website to invite volunteers to help.
+Many years ago we changed our name from IT in Isan to OpenmindProjects and designed our first website to invite volunteers to help.

 Our initiatives were featured in the Bangkok Post and recognized by UNESCO.